 - sample data

-Not country tests everybody.
-Ok, there are people where there is no reason to even suspect they are infected.
+No country tests everybody.
+Ok, there are countries, or areas, where there is no reason to even suspect people are infected so not everyone needs to be tested.

-However, no country even tests everybody they think may be infected as there is a limit to test kits.
-However, some countries come really close to testing everyone with a reason to be tested, yet others test as few as less than 10% of those with a reason to be tested.
+Some countries come far closer to testing everyone with a reason to be tested, and may catch perhaps even 50% or all cases, yet others test as few as less than 10% of those with a reason to be tested.
 When people who should be tested are not, the numbers get distorted.

 Consider the UK, where Prince Charles recently became a confirmed case, yet despite being confirmed, questions are raised whether he was eligible to be tested.
-Clearly, many people are missing from the stats.
+Clearly, this demonstrates that infected people may not even be eligible to be tested, and as a result, many people are missing from the stats.

 In New York, the governor is clearly aware of how a surge in case numbers can more reflect more testing, rather than more cases: